LukasCollishawM/hard-edging/README.md

 Where the rest of Hard‑Edging is about moving bytes freely, `@hard-edging/privacy` is about deciding which bytes deserve a quieter life.

-## Frequently asked (answers left as an exercise to the reader)

-- **Is this serious?**
-- **Will this reduce my cloud bill?**
-- **Will this increase my users' bill?**
-- **Is this basically running a tiny CDN cult in my users' browsers?**
-- **Will legal be mad?**
-- **Will security be mad?**
-- **Do I need to tell anyone I'm doing this?**
-- **What happens if a peer disappears mid-transfer?**
-- **Can I use this for production?**
-- **Should I use this for production?**
-- **Is this compatible with corporate “zero trust” networking policies?**
-- **What does my compliance team need to sign off on?**

-The answers are left as an exercise to the reader.

 ## Disclaimer

-Yes, we know this probably isn't the most cost-effective framework in reality.
+Yes, we know this probably is not the most cost-effective framework in reality.

 Yes, your users' bandwidth and CPU may silently resent you.

 Yes, the README might make you question whether this is serious.

 But it works.
-And that's the fun part.
+It even works in more browsers than some apocryphal* “modern” stacks, which is both comforting and mildly concerning.

+## Footnotes

+- * antediluvian: needlessly old-fashioned way of saying “a bit old-school”; used here because computer scientists cannot resist sounding like time-traveling librarians.
+- * grandiloquent: an extravagant way of saying “dramatic”; employed purely for stylistic flourish, not semantic necessity.
+- * egress-driven development (EDD): the bold practice of designing systems by staring at the egress line item first and the architecture diagram second.
+- * bandwidth asceticism: the monastic art of refusing to send bytes from origin unless absolutely necessary.
+- * perspicacious: fancy word for “pays attention”, included so someone can nod solemnly in a design review.
+- * browser-cooperative edge consensus: completely made-up phrase for “browsers talk to each other until they agree who has the file”.
+- * meshocratic deployment: governance model in which your deployment strategy is “whoever has the asset wins”.
+- * quotidian: another way of saying “everyday” or “boring”, chosen to make routine CRUD sound more important.
+- * tab-sourced CDN cosplay: when your users’ tabs pretend to be a global content distribution network, with none of the legal paperwork.
+- * apocryphal: polite term for “we could not find the original spec, but everyone says it existed”.
+- * historiography: the study of how history is written; used here to imply that your commit history has been curated more than it has been preserved.

 ---

 **Hard-Edging: Give your users the full edge experience.**

-The real edge isn't in the cloud — it's in the browser, pumping your users full of data, CPU, and mild regret.
+The real edge is not in the cloud, it is in the browser, pumping your users full of data, CPU, and mild regret.

 *** End of File